DNnate/CISSP-Study-Resources/CISSP-Domain-7-Objectives.md

         - 📁**hot sites**: a fully operational offsite data processing facility equipped with hardware and software; a backup facility that is maintained in constant working order, with a full complement of servers, workstations, and comm links
             - a hot site is usually a subscription service
             - A site with dedicated storage and real-time data replication, often with shared equipment that allows restoration of service in a very short time.
+            - A hot site provides rapid recovery capabilities since it has all the resources required for instant function and connectivity of IT systems minus people and the most recent data.
             - the data on the primary site servers is periodically or continuously replicated to corresponding servers at the hot site, ensuring that the hot site has up-to-date data
             - ✏️contain workstations, servers, and the communications circuits necessary to achieve operational status as well as 🎆current data or near-­real-­time copies of the operational data
             - advantages: